 - Bose QuietComfort 35 wireless headphones II

-Notes: Webcam, desk, laptop stand, keyboard, and monitor were all purchased used.
+Notes: Webcam, keyboard, and monitor were all purchased used.
 Though I could not find exact models to link here, I find this a great option when you don't want to have too big of an environmental impact but still feel like you're building the ideal work environment for yourself.

 - Vivaldi - browser replacement for Chrome.
 It's Chromium based, though, with great privacy additions.
 I use this for testing applications.